 Thanks for getting in touch.
 Your problem is all too common in adults.
 I see it all the time - adults going underwater and having to hold their noses.
 I don’t blame you for not wanting to wear a nose clip!

-Please forgive me for asking what is probably an obvious question, but are you actually holding your breath?
+Please forgive me for asking what is probably an obvious question, but are you holding your breath?
 Are you taking a deep breath and then stopping yourself from breathing whilst you submerge?

 Before you strike me down for asking stupid questions, consider this:

-your mouth is closed, as you submerge, the water causes an airlock in your nose.
-In other words, the water is stopping the air from getting out and the air is stopping the water from getting in.
+Your nose and sinuses contain air.
+The only way in and out of your body for that air is through your mouth or nose.
+Assuming your mouth is closed, as you submerge, the water causes an airlock in your nose.
+In other words, the water is stopping the air from getting out, and the air is stopping the water from getting in.

 Imagine an empty bottle turned upside down and then submerged.
-The air in the bottle has nowhere to go and it is preventing the water from entering it.
+The air in the bottle has nowhere to go, and it is preventing the water from entering it.
 The only way water enters the bottle is when the bottle is returned the right way up with the opening at the top.
 Water forces the air out and fills the bottle.